Federal Violation of the Anti-Trust Law

 The Clayton Act

 First passed in 1914, the Clayton Act was revised in 1950.
-The Clayton Act is a major civil statute intended to protect competition and to keep prices from skyrocketing due to mergers, acquisitions, or other business practices.
-By giving the government the authority to challenge large-scales moves made by corporations, the Clayton Act provides a barrier against monopolistic practices.
+It is a major civil statute intended to protect competition and keep prices from skyrocketing due to mergers, acquisitions, or other business practices.
+By giving the government the authority to challenge large-scale moves made by corporations, the Clayton Act provides a barrier against monopolistic practices.

 The Federal Trade Commission Act

 Like the Clayton Act, the Federal Trade Commission Act of 1914 is a civil statute.
-It governs interstate commerce, attempting to maintain healthy economic competition in that realm.
-The act established the Federal Trade Commission, a body that enforces the Federal Trade Commission Act's stipulations.
+It governs interstate commerce and attempts to maintain healthy economic competition in that realm.
+The act established the Federal Trade Commission, a body that enforces the Act's stipulations.

-Our Los Angeles Federal Criminal Defense Attorneys have dealt with many antitrust violation cases and we have the expertise and skill to help you. contact us at (213) 542-0994 to discuss your case.
+Our team of Los Angeles Federal Criminal Defense Attorneys has a wealth of experience in handling antitrust violation cases.
+We have the expertise and skill to guide you through this challenging time.
+Contact us at (213) 542-0994 to discuss your case and take the first step towards a strong defense.